IoTDevID: A Behavior-Based Device Identification Method for the IoT

 In this paper, we introduce a new IoT DI method that models the behavior of the network packets communicated by the devices.
+With IoTDevID, devices are identified by their behavior, a critical first step to the subsequent detection of anomalous behavior.
 It classifies device behaviors at the individual packet level using generalizable features.
-In this way, it can detect all kinds of devices, while it offers high detection success with the aggregation method it uses.
+In this way, it can detect all kinds of devices, while offering high detection success with its aggregation method.
 This work offers the following contributions and differences from previous work: \begin{enumerate} \item Our method does not strictly depend on identifying features such as the MAC and IP address in the feature extraction step.
 This gives it wider applicability than previous approaches that depended on this information, such as~\cite{miettinen2017iot,hamad2019iot,bezawada2018behavioral}.
 Notably, it allows identification of devices that use non-IP and low-energy protocols such as Bluetooth, ZigBee, or ZWave. \item Our DI model uses a feature set that summarizes the network behavior of IoT devices.
 We carried out a systematic study of packet-level features, using various feature selection techniques to build a feature set that improves on previous approaches.
-Unlike previous studies~\cite{aksoy2019automated,hamad2019iot,sivanathan2018classifying}, we were careful to identify and remove features (such as session IDs and port numbers) which do not generalise between data sets. \item Our approach was developed using a rigorous experimental process.
+Unlike previous studies~\cite{aksoy2019automated,hamad2019iot,sivanathan2018classifying}, we were careful to identify and remove features (such as session IDs and port numbers) which do not generalise between datasets. \item Our approach was developed using a rigorous experimental process.
 We took steps to prevent information leaking from the test set into training, and used a second, independent, dataset to demonstrate the generality of our approach.
 Consequently, we believe that our results are more realistic and generalizable than much of the previously published work in this area.
-Our datasets and scripts are publicly available\footnote{Source code available at:\href{https://github.com/kahramankostas/IoTDevIDv2}{github.com/kahramankostas/IoTDevIDv2}}. \end{enumerate}